How to Arrange Child Maintenance Payments

 You can end the Court’s jurisdiction over the child maintenance if you or your former partner applies to the Child Maintenance Service to assume jurisdiction for the assessment, collection and enforcement of child maintenance.
 You will need to have given at least three months’ notice to your former partner to do this and you can only give notice after the first anniversary of the original Order has passed.

 The best way to deal with child maintenance is to reach an agreement yourselves.
 After all, no one knows your children better than you.
-But if you’re struggling to reach an agreement, please contact one of our specialist Family Solicitors who will be happy to help you.
+But if you’re struggling to reach an agreement, please contact one of our specialist Family and Child Law Solicitors who will be happy to help you.

 We're happy to help